vivnguyen1205/hcphco4.0/README.md

 You need to run `npm run firebase:start` on a different terminal and keep it running.

-Then, in the project directory, you can run: `npm run serve`
+Then, in the project directory, you can run: `npm run start`

 Runs the app in the development mode.